denismitr/auditbase/README.md

 # Auditbase
-### an audit system for domain events, specifically designed for microservices
+### an audit system for domain actions and events, specifically designed for microservices

 ### WIP

-Auditbase is an application that collects events from your distributed system.
+Auditbase is an application that collects actions from your distributed systems.
-Denormalizes events data to make them better suitable for analytics
+Denormalizes data to make them better suitable for analysis

-consists of **receiver** REST API, **back-office** REST API, AMQP events consumer, AMQP errors consumer
+consists of **receiver** REST API, **back-office** REST API, AMQP consumer, AMQP errors consumer

 at the moment only MySQL storage is available, CockroachDB and MongoDB are planned.
-Redis is used as cache for faster denormalization, RabbitMQ as message broker
+Redis is used as caching, RabbitMQ as message broker

 ### RUN DEV MODE
 ```make up```